applied-systems-biology/mcat/src/main/resources/org/hkijena/mcat/documentation/parameter_preprocessing_channel_of_interest.md

-Defines which channel of the multidimensional MSOT image stack contains the photoabsorber of interest.
+Defines which channel of the MSOT image stack contains the signal that should be analyzed.

 This parameter has to be set to a value between 1 and the number of image channels.